 Mammograms during pregnancy may be considered for women with signs or symptoms of a possible breast problem.

-Small studies have found that it's fairly safe to have a mammogram when you're pregnant.
+According to the American Cancer Society, it's fairly safe to have a mammogram when you're pregnant.
 Only a small amount of radiation is needed for a mammogram and the radiation is focused on the breast, so most of it doesn't reach other parts of the body.
 For extra protection, a lead shield is placed on the belly to block any possible radiation scatter.

 Regular screening mammography in women without any symptoms is not done during pregnancy.